EtiennePerot/macchiato/README.md

 ##### The other way:

-Check out the repository whever you wish to install the program:
+Check out the repository wherever you wish to install the program:

 	$ sudo git clone git://perot.me/macchiato /usr/share/macchiato